jackyzha0/jackyzha0.github.io/content/thoughts/articles/the-ones-who-walk-from-omelas.md

 ---
-title: "The Ones Who Walk from Omelas"
+title: "The Ones Who Walk Away From Omelas"
 date: 2021-06-22T09:14:10-04:00
 ---